A Good Small Business That You Can Run From Home

 Selling things via eBay and Amazon: Both have their advantages and disadvantages, but they are user friendly and it takes only minutes to set up an account.
 Both have similar formats in that you compete with others to sell your product. eBay will charge you more money to actually sell, but you will see a fast result, whereas Amazon is cheaper, but it may take a little more time to see a return in funds.

-The Internet can be a useful place to obtain up to date information and there are plenty of interesting sites that will sell your home made products.
+The Internet can be a useful place to obtain up to date information and there are plenty of interesting sites that will sell your home made products such as Etsy.
 However, there is no harm in advertising in your local paper and putting a card up in your local shop.

 Home-made cards can be a good money spinner if you can build a good reputation with what you do.
 Make sure that you have a good quality portfolio giving a sample of your work and pop a few cards into your local wedding store, newspaper shop, or advertise on eBay.
 You could specialize in birthday or wedding invites and add a unique twist such as using unusual materials or ideas.
 People are always on the lookout for something a little bit different.